MTrop/DoomTools/README.md

 To create a distribution (Bash and CMD):

-	ant dist
+	ant dist -Dnatives.windows.dir=[PathTo-DoomTools-GUI-Native]

-To create a distribution and deploy it (THIS WILL DELETE AND REBUILD THE TARGET DIRECTORY):
+To create a distribution and deploy it (THIS WILL DELETE AND REBUILD THE TARGET DIRECTORY, `TARGETPATH`):

-	ant deploy.cmd -Ddeploy.dir=[TARGETPATH]
+	ant deploy.cmd -Ddeploy.dir=[TARGETPATH] -Dnatives.windows.dir=[PathToDoomTools-GUI-Native]
 	ant deploy.bash -Ddeploy.dir=[TARGETPATH]

 To clean up everything:

 	ant clean

+Note that the `deploy.dir` and `natives.windows.dir` properties are supplied above - it may be better to add local paths to your `build.properties` file for those.
+That "GUI Native" project is here: [DoomTools-GUI-Native](https://github.com/MTrop/DoomTools-GUI-Native).

+### Other Projects

+Creating a bootstrap EXE for Windows GUIs requires another project, [DoomTools-GUI-Native](https://github.com/MTrop/DoomTools-GUI-Native).
+It is not necessary for building or local deploying, but a package distributable will not be complete without it.

 ### Utilities